Brilliant Cover Letter Examples: How to Write Guide

 When it comes to job applications, the correct cover letter format should contain the following 6 mandatory segments:

-Personal Details – Will contain your name, email id etc.
+Personal Details – Personal Details in your cover letter will contain your name, email id etc.

-Addressee – The name and designation of the person who is the hiring manager/in-charge, for the role you are applying for.
+Addressee – Addressee in the cover letter will include the name and designation of the person who is the hiring manager/in-charge, for the role you are applying for.

-Opening Paragraph - A couple of lines to catch the attention of the hiring manager and make them want to read more.
+Opening Paragraph - Opening Paragraph in cover letter is a couple of lines to catch the attention of the hiring manager and make them want to read more.

-Main Body –Convincing the hiring manager that, you are the right person for the job.
+Main Body –Main Body in the cover letter should be convincing the hiring manager that, you are the right person for the job.

-Closing CTA (Call To Action) –Closing paragraph which should be a call to action.
+Closing CTA (Call To Action) –Call CTA (Call To Action) in a cover letter is a closing paragraph which should be a call to action like asking for an opportunity to be interviewed.

-Formal Salutation – Example: Sincerely, sincerely yours, Yours sincerely or Yours truly.
+Formal Salutation – Formal Salutation in the cover letter is the words like pointed out in the Example: Sincerely, sincerely yours, Yours sincerely or Yours truly.

 You most certainly do not want to be stuck in this generic pile, indefinitely.
 The sooner your cover letter catches the attention of the hiring manager, the better your chances of impressing them and ensuring you get that interview call.